Some Remarks on Kim-dividing in NATP Theories: Abstract

 \section{Abstract}

-In this note, we prove that Kim-dividing over models is always witnessed by a coheir Morley sequence in NATP theories.
+In this note, we prove that Kim-dividing over models is always witnessed by a coheir Morley sequence, whenever the theory is NATP.

 Following the strategy of Chernikov and Kaplan \cite{CK12}, we obtain some corollaries which hold in NATP theories.
-Namely, (i) if a formula Kim-forks over a model, then it quasi-divides over the same model, (ii) for any tuple of parameters $b$ and a model $M$, there exists a global coheir $p$ containing $\text{tp}(b/M)$ such that $B\ind_M^Kb'$ for all $b'\models p|_{MB}$.
+Namely, (i) if a formula Kim-forks over a model, then it quasi-divides over the same model, (ii) for any tuple of parameters $b$ and a model $M$, there exists a global coheir $p$ containing $\text{tp}(b/M)$ such that $B \ind^K_M b'$ for all $b'\models p|_{MB}$.

-We also show that in NATP theories, condition (ii) above is a necessary condition for being a witness coheir, assuming the existence of witnesses (see Definition \ref{def:witness} in this note).
-That is, if we assume that a witness coheir for Kim-dividing always exists over any given model, then a coheir $p\supseteq \text{tp}(a/M)$ must satisfy (ii) whenever it is a witness for Kim-dividing of $a$ over a model $M$.
-We also give a sufficient condition for the existence of witness coheirs in terms of pre-independence relations.
+We also show that for coheirs in NATP theories, condition (ii) above is a necessary condition for being a witness of Kim-dividing, assuming that a witness of Kim-dividing exists (see Definition \ref{def:witness} in this note).
+That is, if we assume that a witness of Kim-dividing always exists over any given model, then a coheir $p\supseteq \text{tp}(a/M)$ must satisfy (ii) whenever it is a witness of Kim-dividing of $a$ over a model $M$.
+We also give a sufficient condition for the existence of a witness of Kim-dividing in terms of pre-independence relations.

 At the end of the paper, we leave a short remark on Mutchnik's recent work \cite{Mut22}.
-We point out that in $\omega$-NDCTP$_2$ theories, a subclass of the class of NATP theories, Kim-forking and Kim-dividing are equivalent over models, where Kim-dividing is defined with respect to invariant Morley sequences, instead of coheir Morley sequences as in \cite{Mut22}.
+We point out that the class of N-$\omega$-DCTP$_2$ theories, a subclass of the class of NATP theories, contains all NTP$_2$ theories and NSOP$_1$ theories.
+We also note that Kim-forking and Kim-dividing are equivalent over models in N-$\omega$-NDCTP$_2$ theories, where Kim-dividing is defined with respect to invariant Morley sequences, instead of coheir Morley sequences as in \cite{Mut22}.